math14f6/ddos-use-kali-linux-on-wed-remote-access/README.md

 Vigtig Bemærkning

 Dette script er til læring og eksperimentering i kontrollerede miljøer.
 Misbrug af DDoS-angreb kan være ulovligt og kan medføre alvorlige konsekvenser.
 Sørg for, at

-3. Make sure `hping3` is installed on your system:

-    - On Ubuntu/Debian:

-      ```bash
-      sudo apt install hping3
-      ```

-4. Start the Flask application:

-    ```bash
-    python app.py
-    ```

-5. Open a browser and navigate to `http://localhost:5000` to access the control panel.

-## Login

-When you first visit the page, you will be prompted to log in with a password.
-The default password is:

-## Using the Application

-Once logged in, you can:

-- Enter IP addresses and ports for three targets.
-- Specify the duration of the attack in seconds.
-- Start and stop the attack via the web interface.